If you have suffered a serious dog bite in Massachusetts, Choose an experienced leader in Massachusetts dog bite cases.

 Defendants in the state also have the option to use the other reasons for liability, which are scienter, negligence, and negligence per se.
 Scienter is the knowledge that the dog has previously acted in a manner similar to the one at hand.
 For example, the dog who bit the victim has a history of biting of people.
 Negligence refers to the actions the dog’s caretaker did not take that should have been taken, or any unreasonable actions they did take.
 It can also refer to the absence of ordinary care that should have been taken with the dog.
 When the dog’s caretaker violates an animal control law, regardless of whether he or she is the dog’s owner, it is negligence per se.
 An example of this would be violating a leash law.

 Parker Scheer has extensive experience representing adults and children injured by dogs in Massachusetts.
 Victims of a dog attack can experience a wide range of injuries and often experience both physical and psychological harm.
 Some of the most common injuries include the following:

 - Bites: Puncture and tear wounds caused by dog bites harm the skin and flesh of the victim and can lead to severe scarring or partial amputation of fingers or toes.

 - Facial Scarring: The face is the most commonly attacked part of the body.
 These wounds can lead to scars and disfigurement that last a lifetime and will require painful, costly reconstructive surgeries to try and conceal the damage.

-- Head Injury: These injuries most commonly result from being knocked over or into something by the dog, resulting in an injury to the head.
-The severity of this injury can range from a small bump to a brain injury.
+- Head Injury: These most commonly result from being knocked over or into something by the dog, resulting in an injury to the head.
+The severity can range from a small bump to brain injury.